malthee/evolutionary-diffusion-results/interesting_images/README.md

 # Interesting Image Results across all Experiments
-The following are results that I picked across all Experiments which I have found interesting.
+The following are results that I picked across all experiments which I have found interesting.
+Images were generated with SDXL-Turbo.

 ## Island GA with Aesthetics
 Experiment of combining random prompt embeddings with weighted artist or epoch embeddings.
 Images come from different generations of the algorithm.
+The goal was to simulate evolution of style with influence from different artists or epochs.

-The results show a diverse range of images, escaping the artist's and epoch style and creating something new.
+The results show a diverse range of images.
+Notebooks for the experiments are located in [this folder](./notebooks).

 |                                                       |                                                        |                                                        |                                                        |
 | ----------------------------------------------------- | ------------------------------------------------------ | ------------------------------------------------------ | ------------------------------------------------------ |